tektutor/openshift-tekton-feb-2022/Day1/README.md

 ## ℹ️ Installing RedHat OpenShift Code Ready Containers (CRC)
 :x: Please don't attempt this in our training lab as this may corrupt our OpenShift cluster.
 The instructions are captured here for your future reference, i.e in case you wish to try this at home post the training.

+This will be a create a virtual machine using KVM and minimal openshift components are installed within the virtual machine.
+You need to make sure nested VM is enabled before installing CRC.

+The cluster will have a single node that supports both master and worker roles.

 ##### ℹ️ Installing kubectl
 :x: Please do not try this in our lab environment as it will corrupt our OpenShift cluster installation.
 These instructions are here to help you in setting up OpenShift in your personal laptop/desktop post the training for your self-learning purposes only.